Shay Docking

 Shay Docking (1928–1998) was an Australian artist who specialised in landscape drawing.

 Early life

-Docking was born in Warrnambool Victoria in 1928, and was the youngest of seven children.
+Docking was born Shiela Lawson, in Warrnambool Victoria in 1928, and was the youngest of seven children.
 Her father was a clergyman and her mother a musician.
 In 1939 she moved to Boort.

 Work

 Docking was a landscape painter.
 Most of her work was inspired by the western district of Victoria where she grew up.
 While in New Zealand she was inspired by the volcanoes.
 She produced a series of paintings inspired by the landscape of Ku-ring-gai Chase as well as a series inspired by Sydney Harbour.